AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 ## Missing path in the GraphQL persisted query URL {#missing-path-query-url}

-If persisted queries return the `500` error code with the information `Suffix: '/' does not contain a path`, the GraphQL servlet is being called without a path suffix.
+If persisted queries return the `400` or `500` error code with the information `Suffix: '/' does not contain a path`, the GraphQL servlet is being called without a path suffix.

 The pattern should be `/graphql/execute.json/thePath`.